Image relevance check

 Texture check

-Pause before adding more heat or liquid.
-Use this cue from the method first: Remove from heat and add lime juice (adding it off-heat keeps it bright).
+Check this step before adding heat or liquid: Remove from heat and add lime juice (adding it off-heat keeps it bright).

 Timing check